Exclusive Mongolia Rights

 MME's exclusive position is already public, which is the most important early step.

-The exact access model has not yet been fully published.
+The exact access model has not yet been fully published on one public MME consumer page.

 That is likely when channel, app and schedule details become more concrete.